 Can Kratom Help With Chronic Pain?

-As of 2020, kratom is not regulated in Canada and not intended for human consumption or the treatment of any medical condition, despite falling under the natural foods’ category of products on the government website.
+Kratom is not regulated in Canada and is not intended for human consumption or the treatment of any medical condition, despite falling under the natural foods category of products on the government website.
 Therefore, we recommend people conduct their own research and consult with a healthcare professional.
 Many users regularly share testimonials online on sites like Reddit and Twitter.